FRBNY-DSGE/DSGE.jl/docs/src/solving.md

 For 1 and 2, we recommend conferring with the implementation of regime-switching for Model 1002.
 See the [equilibrium conditions here](https://github.com/FRBNY-DSGE/DSGE.jl/blob/master/src/models/representative/m1002/eqcond.jl) and the [measurement equation here](https://github.com/FRBNY-DSGE/DSGE.jl/blob/master/src/models/representative/m1002/measurement.jl).
-Note that the `pseudo_measurement` function currently does not support the additional keyword arguments, unlike `measurement`, as can be seen by the [pseudo-measurement equation for Model 1002](https://github.com/FRBNY-DSGE/DSGE.jl/blob/master/src/models/representative/m1002/pseudo_measurement.jl).

 Temporary alternative policies are slightly more complicated.
 They leverage the same machinery as exogenous and unanticipated regime-switching, so steps 1 and 2 above are required still.